 ARGUMENT

 The Commission imposed the condition restricting the acquisition of PNM capacity to non-peak periods because of a concern that Transwestern might try to repackage non-firm capacity it acquires from PNM as firm capacity under its tariff.
 Transwestern agrees that an interstate pipeline should be prohibited from acquiring interruptible capacity from another pipeline and repackaging it as firm, as this violates the pipeline's obligation to provide firm service to shippers that have purchased firm service.
-However, the Commission goes to far in restricting Transwestern's acquisition of PNM capacity to the non-peak summer season because it has erroneously concluded that capacity that is available during peak periods is not firm capacity.
+However, the Commission goes to far in restricting Transwestern's acquisition of PNM capacity to the non-peak summer season because it has erroneously concluded that capacity that is available during non-peak periods is not firm capacity.
 This is not necessarily so.
-While it is true that at the time of the technical conference PNM's firm capacity was sold out for the peak season, it is possible that such capacity could be available in subsequent years or could become available at any time through release or other relinquishment of capacity by current shippers on PNM.
-The Commission's limitation would prevent Transwestern from acquiring such capacity during peak periods.
-As the Commission has stated, the relevant issue is whether Transwestern is acquiring firm capacity for use in providing firm service.
+While it is true that at the time of the technical conference PNM's firm capacity was sold out for the non-peak season, it is possible that such capacity could be available in subsequent years or could become available at any time through release or other relinquishment of capacity by current shippers on PNM.
+The Commission's limitation would prevent Transwestern from acquiring such capacity during non-peak periods.
+As the Commission has stated, the relevant issue is whether Transwestern is acquiring interruptible capacity for use in providing firm service.
 Accordingly, an appropriate limitation in Transwestern's tariff would address whether the capacity acquired is firm, not whether it is acquired for the peak or non-peak periods.

-Transwestern therefore requests that the Commission grant limited rehearing of the September 15 Order, and modify the order to 1) strike the condition limiting Transwestern's acquisition of PNM capacity to the non-peak summer period and 2) require that Transwestern may not acquire interruptible capacity from PNM for use in providing firm service.
+Transwestern therefore requests that the Commission grant limited rehearing of the September 15 Order, and modify the order to 1) strike the condition limiting Transwestern's acquisition of PNM capacity to the peak summer period and 2) require that Transwestern may not acquire interruptible capacity from PNM for use in providing firm service.